bmax121/APatch/docs/en/faq.md

 APatch depends on KernelPatch, inherits all its capabilities, and has been expanded.

-You can install KernelPatch only, but this will not allow you to use Magisk modules, and to use superuser management, you need to install AndroidPatch and then uninstall it.
+You can install KernelPatch only, but this will not allow you to use Magisk modules

 [Learn more about KernelPatch](https://github.com/bmax121/KernelPatch)